 Bidtellect partnered with Cisco and R2 Unified Technologies to deploy wide-reaching upgrades including a modular Network and Server Fabric Platform with extreme throughput, compute, and storage density all while maintaining efficiency.
 The significant investment and upgrade include large scale additions in computational capacity and data storage.
-Bidtellect can now listen to 3.5x the number of queries and process 3x the number of auctions per second, laying the foundation for the current growth trajectory.
+Server and network infrastructure problems may be the reasons for slow internet connection, inefficient data processing, and high electricity bills.
+Hopefully, the proper upgradation of infrastructure can now make it possible for Bidtellect to listen to 3.5x the number of queries and process 3x the number of auctions per second, laying the foundation for the current growth trajectory.

 According to JT, the team essentially made the capacity available to increase supply and demand and capture revenue, without increasing our monthly costs or EBITDA negatively.
 If Bidtellect were a shopping mall, we expanded the mall to make room for more shops and more shoppers to buy!